unique since 1892

 Berghotel Oeschinensee - a family business since 1892

-Guests from all over the world recognized the beauty of Lake Oeschinen above Kandersteg early on.
-This was one of the reasons why David Wandfluh decided to build an inn at Oeschinensee in 1890.
+Guests from all over the world were quick to recognize the beauty of Lake Oeschinen above Kandersteg.
+This was one of the reasons why David Wandfluh decided to build an inn on Oeschinensee in 1890.
 At that time, great-great-grandfather Wandfluh was a farmer in Kandergrund.
 In addition to gastronomy, our family has also preserved the tradition of "being a farmer".
-Today, the Berghotel is run by the fifth generation and is entirely family-owned.
-No investors and 100% independent - businesses with a long-standing tradition are unfortunately becoming increasingly rare.
+Today, the mountain hotel is run by the fifth generation and is entirely family-owned.
+No investors and one hundred percent independent - businesses with a long-standing tradition are unfortunately becoming increasingly rare.
 We are therefore particularly proud to stand for tradition, quality and humanity.

 Farm